-Seahawk Quinton Jefferson on end of Jacksonville game: ‘You wish it didn’t get that far’
+Quinton Jefferson on end of Seahawks-Jaguars game: ‘You wish it didn’t get that far’

 Jefferson said he heard that comment after he turned toward the stands after an object was thrown in his direction.

-“When the first thing was thrown I went to go confront the guy and he said he was going to (expletive deleted) my mother and all that kind of stuff,” Jefferson said.
+“When the first thing was thrown I went to go confront the guy and he said he was going to (expletive) my mother and all that kind of stuff,” Jefferson said.

 The second-year defensive lineman said he regretted how far the incident got.